Covered in this article

 Configuration Fields

-• Select basic fields for resulting object - (dropdown, optional): Here only basic fields that can be included in the resulting object, may affect query cost.
+• Select basic fields for resulting object - (dropdown, optional): Provides basic fields to include in the resulting object.

-• You can provide additional fields here - (string, optional): The resulting object can be expanded using GraphQL request, this field represents content from each edges.node, it may affect on query cost.
+• You can provide additional fields here - (string, optional): Expand the resulting object using a GraphQL request.

 Example for customer